4th-earth/site-fourth-earth/README.md

  1. Make it easy for others to contribute.
  2. As an extension of the first, I'm going to keep it as old-school PHP as possible.
+ 3. Let the server be the server.

+ This is a departure from my previous work of removing HTML from the PHP code.

  © Copyright 2022 Alexander Midknight all rights reserved